astrohart/MFR/MFR.Operations.Descriptions/README.md

 ##### Summary

-Looks up a localized string similar to Getting ready to rename the Solution's folder....
+Looks up a localized string similar to Getting ready to rename the folders of Solution(s) that happen to be within the directory tree....

 <a name='P-MFR-Operations-Descriptions-Properties-Resources-OperationStartedDescription_RenameSubFolders'></a>
 ### OperationStartedDescription_RenameSubFolders `property`